NishchayBansal/Elevate-Labs-Task8/README.md

 **Encryption:**

-**•Data Encryption:** VPNs use encryption to scramble your data, making it unreadable to anyone who might try to intercept it, including hackers, cybercriminals, or even your ISP, etc.
+**•Data Encryption:** VPNs use encryption to scramble your data, making it unreadable to anyone who might try to intercept it.

 **•	Protocols:** Different VPN providers use various encryption protocols, like OpenVPN, IPsec, and L2TP/IPsec.

 **•	No-Logs Policy:** A no-logs policy, where the VPN provider doesn't keep records of your online activities, enhancing privacy by ensuring your browsing history hidden.

 **Privacy Features:**

-**•	IP Address Masking:** VPNs redirect your internet traffic through a remote server, assigning you a new IP address, effectively hiding your real IP from websites and services.
+**•	IP Address Masking:** VPNs redirect your internet traffic through a remote server, assigning you a new IP address, effectively hiding your real IP.

 **•	Virtual Location:** You can choose a VPN server location to make it appear as if you're browsing from that location.